 Under the terms of self-employment, if the coach or tutor is unable or unwilling to carry out the work personally, they are obliged to send someone else to do it.
 The substitute coach or tutor must be suitably qualified.

 All coaches working with children and protected adults are responsible for being knowledgeable and compliant with the current Protecting Vulnerable Groups Act.
 If coaches are undertaking regulated work with protected groups they should have the correct PVG check in place.

-Coaches can be PVG checked as self employed or in association with a club, institution or local authority.
-Coaches need an update to be undertaken with EVERY organisation they undertake regulated work with.
-This is so that if an individual became barred from working with a protected group every organisation they work with can be informed.
+Coaches can be PVG checked as self-employed or in association with a club, institution or local authority.
+If coaches are working with a club on a regular basis it is recommended good practice to have a PVG made through the club rather than as a self-employed individual.
+If coaches are working regularly at several clubs a PVG update needs to be made with every club.
+This is so that if an individual became barred from working with a protected group every club and organisation they work with can be informed.

-Disclosure Scotland has information on the PVG process on their website: www.volunteerscotland.net/disclosure-services/for-individuals/
+- Disclosure Scotland has information on the PVG process on their website.

 - Find sportscotland child wellbeing & protection courses.

 Increase your earning potential with CPD, support and exposure!
 The Coaching Membership is a database of active Badminton Coaches working in Scotland which offers individuals benefits such as free public liability insurance, CPD courses, support from your regional development manager and much more!

 Please see the Coach Education Funding section of our website to view possible funding options in your area.
 For formal courses, Level 1, Level 2 and Level 3, a subsidy is available from sportscotland.